s-yadav/react-meta-tags/README.md

 5. Append meta string to your html template.

 ## Meta Tag Uniqueness
-- The module uniquely identifies meta tag by id / property / name attribute.
+- The module uniquely identifies meta tag by id / property / name / itemProp attribute.
 - Multiple meta tags with same property / name is valid in html.
 If you need such case.
 Define a different id to both so that it can be uniquely differentiate.
-- You should give an id if meta key is different then property/name to uniquely identify them.
+- You should give an id if meta key is different then property/name/itemProp to uniquely identify them.